 Select a subject or a broad area under which your dissertation topic will fall.
 This will help you finalise a good topic in lesser time.
-This subject should be of interest, i.e. a subject from your majors in the undergraduate program.
+This subject should be of interest, i.e., a subject from your majors in the undergraduate program, for starters.

 You can choose any topic for a dissertation that adds value to the existing literature, as long as it is related to your subject.
 Once you select an issue or an area of interest, your next step would be to list down and narrow your choices.

 Once you’ve created a list of topics that interest you, narrowing down your choices becomes easy and manageable.
-When doing so, there are a few aspects that you need to investigate.
+When doing so, there are a few aspects that you need to consider.

-If sufficient research has already been explored on the topic, it will be easy for you to present arguments, expand on them, and conclude your thesis.
+If sufficient research has already been performed on the topic, it will be easy for you to present arguments, expand on them and conclude your thesis.

-Other aspects that should be given importance when narrowing your choices are understanding the type of research question you’re looking to answer, the type of research you will conduct (primary/secondary/empirical), and credible sources to back up your research.
+Other aspects that should be given importance when narrowing your choices are understanding the type of research question you’re looking to answer, the type of research you will conduct (primary/secondary/empirical) and credible sources to back up your research claims.

 Don’t be vague!